-A) The Office of the Student Advocate (OSA) shall facilitate open and honest communication between students and the University by providing free and confidential peer support advice and assistance to any student, student organization, or student group involved in a dispute with the University
+- A) The Office of the Student Advocate (OSA) shall facilitate open and honest communication between students and the University by providing free and confidential peer support advice and assistance to any student, student organization, or student group involved in a dispute with the University or any other entity within the University community.
+All staff members of the OSA shall advocate for any student requesting the services of the OSA.
+It is the responsibility of the OSA to give students the tools and information necessary to assist and aid them to either address their situation individually, or to be assisted by an OSA staff member.
+In addition, the OSA shall promote students' rights as well as work to change and challenge policies of the University on behalf of the students of UCSB.
+Members of the OSA may accept community service hours in place of honoraria with the approval of the Student Advocate General.

-- B) The office staff shall be selected by the Student Advocate General, recommended to the President, and approved by 50% + 1 of Senate. - C) Shall consist of: - 1) Chief of Staff - 2) External Deputy Chief of Staff - 3) Internal Deputy Chief of Staff - 4) Director of Public Relations - 5) Conduct Division Caseworkers (2) - 6) Academic and Financial Division Caseworkers (2) - 7) GrievancesDivision Caseworkers (2) - 8) Directors of Student Life and Campus Communication - D) The Chief of Staff shall: - 1) Specialize in internal office affairs maintaining, including the day to day operations of the OSA and all other communication.
-This includes, but is not limited to, the assignment and follow up of case work in coordination with the Division Directors and advising organizations. - 2) Assist in all duties performed by the Student Advocate General as requested. - 3) Be responsible for planning and implementing all staff training sessions. - 4) Serve as one of the office policy specialists. - a.
-Be proficiently knowledgeable of University and system wide policies, rules, and regulations. - b.
-Assist the Student Advocate General with presenting the position of the Associated Students to the University's administration concerning student rights, campus rules, and other areas of student conduct, regulations. - 5) Track and oversee the progress of quarterly projects of office projects and casework intake. - 6) Ensure that office staff members are attending campus events, club and organization meetings, and meetings with administration respective to their positions. - 7) Will be responsible for conducting meetings if SAG is not available. - 8) Hold a minimum of six (6) office hours per week dedicated to fulfilling all responsibilities of the position. - 9) In the event that the Office of the Student Advocate becomes vacant, the chief shall lead the office staff and ensure the office operates until a new SAG is duly elected. - 10) Serve a term of one (1) academic year. - E) The External Deputy Chief of Staff shall:
+- B) The office staff shall be selected by the Student Advocate General, recommended to the President, and approved by 50% + 1 of Senate.

+- C) Shall consist of:

+- 1) Chief of Staff

+- 2) External Deputy Chief of Staff

+- 3) Internal Deputy Chief of Staff

+- 4) Director of Public Relations

+- 5) Conduct Division Caseworkers (2)

+- 6) Academic and Financial Division Caseworkers (2)

+- 7) Grievances Division Caseworkers (2)

+- 8) UC Student Worker Union Liaison

+- D) The Chief of Staff shall:

+- Specialize in internal office affairs maintaining, including the day to day operations of the OSA and all other communication.
+This includes, but is not limited to, the assignment and follow up of case work in coordination with the Division Directors and advising organizations.

+- 2) Assist in all duties performed by the Student Advocate General as requested.

+- 3) Be responsible for planning and implementing all staff training sessions. - 4) Serve as one of the office policy specialists. - Be proficiently knowledgeable of University and system wide policies, rules, and regulations. - b.
+Assist the Student Advocate General with presenting the position of the Associated Students to the University's administration concerning student rights, campus rules, and other areas of student conduct, regulations. - 5) Track and oversee the progress of quarterly projects of office projects and casework intake. - 6) Ensure that office staff members are attending campus events, club and organization meetings, and meetings with administration respective to their positions. - 7) Will be responsible for conducting meetings if SAG is not available. - 8) Hold a minimum of six (6) office hours per week dedicated to fulfilling all responsibilities of the position. - 9) In the event that the Office of the Student Advocate becomes vacant, the chief shall lead the office staff and ensure the office operates until a new SAG is duly elected. - 10) Serve a term of one (1) academic year.

+E) The External Deputy Chief of Staff shall: